About the Program

 The Visiting Geoscientist, or his/her employer, pays travel expenses to and from the college or university.
 The participating university is asked to provide lodging, meals and local transportation.

-To facilitate visits from the Visiting Geoscientists, this website has the individuals listed according to geographical locations.
+To facilitate visits from the Visiting Geoscientists, this website includes the geographical locations in which a Visiting Geoscientist is available.
 Since the Visiting Geoscientist or his employer pays travel expenses, the likelihood of acquiring a speaker who is located near your institution is the greatest.